tim-fiola/network_traffic_modeler_py3/README.md

-A message to the community: I was going to make some updates to pyNTM but then realized that at some point, Circle testing stopped accepting/honoring the free credits.
+# ***A message to the community***:
+I was going to make some updates to pyNTM but then realized that at some point, Circle testing stopped accepting/honoring the free credits.
 I am going to look into porting the unit testing pipeline to GitHub actions.
 If you've already done this, please feel free to send an PR.

 Thank you!

 -Tim